prasad-vamer/dockerized-react-boilerplate/README.md

 ### 1. `plain_vite_react`

 The [plain_vite_react](https://github.com/prasad-vamer/dockerized-react-boilerplate/tree/plain_vite_react) branch contains a basic React TypeScript application without any additional configurations or features.
 It serves as a starting point for building React applications with TypeScript.

+### 2. `react_ts_twcss`

+The [react_ts_twcss](https://github.com/prasad-vamer/dockerized-react-boilerplate/tree/react_ts_twcss) branch extends the basic React TypeScript application from the `plain_vite_react` branch and includes the configuration for Tailwind CSS.
+It allows you to quickly build React components with utility-first styling using Tailwind CSS.

 ## Prerequisites